bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - Finally, you may consider using the `microtype` package to have a better typography of your document.
 Check details on using [microtype package for writing a thesis here](https://www.khirevich.com/latex/microtype/).
+  - Customizing the settings for this package is an involved process and requires some effort.
+It also depends on the font type being used.
+Thus I kept it as minimal as possible.
+But you are welcome to explore more.
+  - It is best not to use the protrusion option from the `microtype` package for the TOC, LOT, and LOF.
+So they are locally deactivated around these.

 ### Response document